About

 Hera, and

-As much as I can, I like to share those programs freely with the community,
+As much as I can, I like to share my programs with the community,

 in the hope they may be useful for others.